0x5bfa/FluentHub/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-Please notify [@0x5BFA](https://github.com/0x5BFA) in case you want to report a violation of a security guideline..
+Please notify [@0x5BFA](https://github.com/0x5BFA) in case you want to report a violation of a security guideline.

 [Reporting guidelines](https://discord.gg/8KtRkjq2Q4)